mkandziora/PhylUp/how_to_start.md

 * Windows: `set PATH=%PATH%;C:\path\to\my\program`
 * MAC: `export PATH=$PATH:~/path/to/program`

-(! set PATH=%PATH%:  it takes the current path and sets PATH to it.)

 #### 2.a) download PhylUp using the command line:
 * as a normal package: `wget  https://github.com/blubbundbla/PhylUp/archive/master.zip`